kp97524/kp97524.github.io/index.md

 Since there are many different state-of-the-art models available for visual object segmentation, it is important to choose the one that is most suitable for the task at hand.
 The first step in this plan is to establish a baseline by implementing the most pragmatic state-of-the-art (SOA) model for visual object segmentation.
 This model will serve as the starting point for further development and optimization towards FPGA implementation.
 The implementation of the current state of the art models was not viable as the current code infrastructure for enabling the conversion of deep learning models for FPGA use have various limitations.
 Firstly, they do not work with models written as custom classes and the support for pytorch is limited to basic layers and networks only [10].
 Hence, most of these models would have to be retrained in tensorflow requiring code conversion and heavy compute resources for model training.
 Alternatively, we implemented the most implemented state of the art model UNET [11] for the task of visual object segmentation.
 Since the model was lighter in comparison with the other state of the art models, we were able to train the model with our personal compute resources over selected vehicle specific classes from DAVIS 2016 class.
-Additionally, due to the nascent state of the research in FPGA implementation of ML models, not all the layers are available in the code infrastructure for conversion including Conv2DTranspose.
-To tackle this issue we have replaced it with a combination of Upsampling 2D and Conv2D layers in the architecture which also proves to be more memory-efficient than using a Conv2D transpose layer.
-The Conv2D transpose layer requires more memory because it needs to compute a dense matrix multiplication, while UpSampling followed by a Conv2D layer only requires computing a sparse matrix multiplication.
-For training we used 50 epoch cycles with a total dataset of size 400 car images as seen on the road.
-These images were split into training and test datasets with a ratio of 9:1 respectively.
-The hls4ml (High-Level Synthesis for Machine Learning) library was used to convert the trained machine learning model into hardware design that could be implemented on FPGA.
-The next step is to modify its architecture as necessary so that it is suitable for FPGA implementation.
-Since FPGA devices have limited resources compared to traditional computing devices, it may be necessary to optimize the architecture of the model to reduce resource utilization and ensure real-time performance.
-The optimizations of the model like pruning that is used to reduce the complexity and size of the model are still work in progress.
-The results described in the Evaluation section are the results of a non-optimized model.
-After optimizing the model, this model would be implemented on FPGA.

 ## RELATED WORK